keithxemi/Engaged-UTF-8/README.md

 ## Installation
-The extension is what's known as "unpacked" and requires separate files.
+The extension is currently what's known as "unpacked" and requires separate files.
 That means installation must be done differently than from the web store.
 Start by *extracting* the zip file to a folder.

 ***Chrome/Brave*** - click the puzzle piece extensions icon on the right end of the address bar.
 Then at the bottom, click `Manage extensions`.
 Or use the three dots to choose `More Tools` and then `Extensions`.
-Or use this chrome://extensions/ Once you see the Extensions page, enable `Developer mode` with the slider at the upper right.
+Or use  `chrome://extensions/` Once you see the Extensions page, enable `Developer mode` with the slider at the upper right.
 That will show a `Load unpacked` button in the upper left.
 Click and browse to the extracted folder and click `Select Folder`.

 ***Firefox*** - click the `Application Menu` icon on the right end of the address bar.
 Then choose `Add-ons and themes`.
 Choose `Debug Add-ons` from the gear icon below the search box in about:addons.
 Or use this link `about:debugging#/runtime/this-firefox` Click the `Load Temporary Add-on...` button and open the `manifest.json` file in the extracted zip folder.